Honan Chapel: Brendan, Declan and Gobnait

 The Brendan, Declan and Gobnait windows were completed as a group from August to October 1916.
 Following the Easter Rising that year, Clarke and his wife, Margaret Quincey, had left Dublin to move into a cottage in Mount Merrion, Blackrock.
 Clarke was under considerable pressure to complete and install the three windows in time for the chapel's 5 November consecration.

 St Brendan's window illustrates episodes from the "Voyage of Saint Brendan the Abbot", first recorded c.
 900 AD.
-Brendan wears a robe of blue, purple, greens and gold hues, and fishnet gloves.
+Brendan wears a robe of blue, purple, green and gold hues, and fishnet gloves.
 In his left hand he holds a paddle as a reference to his reputation as a seaman and voyager.
 In the lower panel a grotesque, claw-limbed Judas Iscariot appears, described by the writer Lucy Costigan as a "devilish figure surrounded by red and yellow flames", his lower body transformed into that of a goat.
 According to legend, Brendan found Judas abandoned on a rock in the ocean, condemned to be tormented for eternity by demons.
 In another traditional recounting, he arrives at an island referred to as the "Paradise of Birds", where birds sing psalms "as if with one voice" in praise of God; Clarke reflects this in the depictions of birds on the window's borders.
 As with several of Clarke's windows at Honan, Brendan's panels reflect the artist's taste for the macabre, especially in what Costigan describes as "the woefully metamorphosed fallen angels from the Paradise of Birds island" and "Brendan's sore-tried contemporaries" lining on the window's borders.